 NCIP3WF (3rd Gen), NCIP2WF (2nd Gen) or NCIP9WF (1st Gen)

-These models look nearly identical, like in the picture.
-The easiest way to tell the specific model is to look on the box the camera came in, the model code will be on the back, or there will be a tag on the end of the cable on the camera.
-If you don't have the original packaging any more, try to remember the time you bought the camera, and check the email that was sent to confirm the order.
+These models look almost identical, like in the picture.
+The easiest way to tell the model is to look on the box the camera came in, the model code will be on the back, or there will be a tag on the end of the cable attached to the camera.
+If you don't have the original packaging any more, try to remember when you bought the camera, and check the email that was sent to confirm your order.

-If it was purchased before December 2019, you almost certainly have an NCIP9WF.
-If it was purchased after December 2019 you almost certainly have an NCIP2WF.
+If it was purchased before December 2019, you almost certainly have an NCIP9WF (1st Gen).
+If it was purchased after December 2019 you almost certainly have an NCIP2WF (2nd Gen).

-If it was purchased after December 2020 then it is probably an NCIP3WF.
-The major difference is that the 3rd Gen camera uses the official Green Feathers app, whereas the 1st and 2nd Gen cameras use either iCSee or XMEye.
+If it was purchased after December 2020 then it is probably an NCIP3WF (3rd Gen).
+The major difference is that the 3rd Gen camera uses our official Green Feathers app, whereas the 1st and 2nd Gen cameras use either iCSee or XMEye.

 - The NCIP3WF (3rd Gen) will broadcast a network called 'SmartLife-0000'